pavittarsingh315/Nerastar2/README.md

 1. Set up profile and friendship models and their signals
 2. Created a new api app and moved the user views into there
 3. Ran npm run build and made a templates folder in there where i put the email templates. also changed the templates setting. the emails work

+## Thirteenth Commit:

+1. The DEFAULT_AUTHENTICATION_CLASSES setting is given that AnonymousUser has no object profile error even though ur logged in.
+For testing remove and put back at end
+2. Added custom permission.
+Added a posts app and serializers for it and view